-If you are being treated for OCD, you may want to ask your therapist about getting an emotional support animal.
+If you are being treated for OCD, you may want to ask your therapist about emotional support animal registration.
 If the specialist believes that the animal will help you deal with your condition more effectively, he will issue you an ESA letter.
 Or you can get an ESA letter online.
 This document confirms that you need an emotional support animal to speed up and improve the results of your mental health treatment.

 In the case of obsessive-compulsive disorder, you need to be very careful.
 It all depends on what kind of obsessive thoughts you visit.
 For example, if they are associated with cleanliness and a fear of dirt, the animal could be an even bigger trigger for you.
 The same applies to people who are afraid of viruses and diseases.
 That is why the decision to assign you an emotional support animal as a companion should only be made by a qualified professional in this field.
 Only a specialist will be able to thoroughly study your condition and understand how ESA will be useful to you.

 One factor that may seem like an obstruction to getting an emotional support animal is the problems that can arise when renting a home.
 However, the ESA is not just a pet, so different rules apply to them.
 Although the ESA may not enjoy all the benefits of service animal status, in the field of housing, the rights of these creatures are the same.

 There is a special law that regulates the rules for emotional support animals living with their owners.
 Because in the event of a serious mental disorder, a person cannot be left alone, lest his condition worsen, federal law allows ESAs to live with their owners.
 This is where the ESA letter from your therapist comes in handy.